Downloads: 63

 Issue: May-Jun, 2022 | Volume/Issue:10/71 | Page No.: 17441 - 17446

-This research paper is an attempt to study the organizational climate of secondary schools as perceived by teachers.
+This research paper is an attempt to study the job satisfaction of secondary schools as perceived by teachers.
 The survey method of descriptive research has been adopted to carry out the study.
 The study was carried out in Kashmir division of Jammu and Kashmir.
-Simple random technique was adopted to select a sample of 600 teachers working in govt as well as private secondary school teachers in Kashmir.
-The findings of the study showed different satisfaction levels with respect to the organizational climate of their respective schools with majority of the teachers moderately satisfied with the organizational climate.
+Simple random technique was adopted to select a sample of 600 teachers working in govt as well as private secondary schools in Kashmir.
+The findings of the study showed different satisfaction levels with respect to the job satisfaction of their respective schools with majority of the teachers moderately satisfied with their jobs.

 Swati Avinash Mirajkar, Prof. Ravindra Chobhe & Dr. Vaibhav Jadhav